Darake/zip-zop/README.md

 # Zip-Zop

-Zip-Zop is a compression software using lossless compression algorithms.
+Zip-Zop is a lossless compression software using Huffman's coding.
 The project is an algorithms and data structures school project.